PandaFood/M7011E_EnergySystem/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### Admin on default site
+The admin credentials of the default site is

+User: admin@gle.se

+Pass: 123

 ### Prerequisites

 The prerequisites for this project is